 We present our work in the following order.
-In section \ref{model}, we briefly describe the class of nonlocal theories as considered in the present manuscript.
-Subsequently we obtain the modified Unruh mode solutions and corresponding positive frequency Wightman function in the accelerated frame due to the nonlocality in section \ref{numberop_unmode1}.
-Next section discusses the Unrug effect through two well known approaches -- the Bogoliubov transformation approach and detector's transition probability.
-Section \ref{detailed balance_1} depicts the analysis of thermality and temperature of the thermal bath in the context of the nonlocality.
-A discussion related to LI-NLT is presented in section \ref{LI}.
-In section \ref{discussions} we discuss our findings.
-Appendices are provided at the end to be self sufficient.
+In Sec. \ref{model}, we describe the nonlocal theory as considered in the present manuscript.
+We obtain the nonlocal Unruh mode solutions and Wightman function in the accelerated frame in Sec. \ref{numberop_unmode1}.
+The next section contains the nonlocal UF effect via the two standard methods.
+Section \ref{detailed balance_1} depicts the analysis of thermality and temperature of thermal bath.
+A discussion related to LI-NLT is presented in Sec. \ref{LI}.
+In Sec. \ref{discussions} we discuss our findings.
+Appendices are provided at the end to be self-sufficient.